A protocol that communicates with ClockKit, providing information about your complication.

 CLKComplication protocol and register it with the system.
 Your data source is responsible for providing timeline entries and data for all of the complication families that you support.
 You do this by implementing the protocol methods, returning the timeline entries displayed by your complication and information about the features that your complication supports.

-You do not instantiate your data source class explicitly.
+You don’t instantiate your data source class explicitly.
 After defining your class, specify the class name in the General tab of the project settings for your WatchKit extension.
 When the system needs data, ClockKit instantiates your data source and initializes it by calling its

 init method.
 Once initialized, ClockKit calls the corresponding protocol methods to gather any needed data.
 (You can also specify your class name in your app’s